-Pursuant to the responses to the questionnaire distributed for the preparation of the report, 2013 there were no cases where a fee was charged for the performance of a request for information.
+Pursuant to the responses to the questionnaire distributed for the preparation of the 2016 report, there were no cases where a fee was charged for the performance of a request for information.
 Charging a fee is allowed for such requests for information in the case of extracts of registers or other information, where the obligation for payment arises from law (e.g. in the case of an issue of a plan of a cadastral unit approved by the cadastral registrar or a cadastral report).

+The EEA pointed out from the 2016 input that the number of requests for nature-related information is tens of times smaller than before.
+Formerly, notary offices asked for information about nature conservation restrictions from the EEA in the form of an information request for each real estate transaction.
+They received 10 000–13 000 requests for information in a year, which was very heavy work load.
+After the Land Board implemented the e-Notary system, the number of nature-related requests decreased to couple of hundred per year, as now notaries can see the nature conservation restrictions established on a land unit themselves from the e-Notary.

 X Website addresses relevant to the implementation of article 4